wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 ```

 Scroll to SMS, click the spacebar, and it hit enter.
 Now you need a number so you can receive calls.
 You can rent one by using the following command (replacing the country code with your code).
-For example, if you are in the USA, replace GB with US:
+For example, if you are in Great Britain, replace US with GB:

 ```
 vonage numbers:search US